gabbyepelle/Cookie-Cats-A-B-Test-Analysis/README.md

 ## Data Quality

-A sample ratio mismatch (SRM) check was performed using a chi-square goodness-of-fit test against the intended 50/50 allocation.
-The test returned p = 0.0086, indicating a statistically significant deviation from the expected split (observed: 50.4% / 49.6%, a difference of ~789 players).
+A sample ratio mismatch check returned p = 0.0086, indicating a statistically significant deviation from the intended 50/50 split (observed: 50.4% gate_40 / 49.6% gate_30, a difference of ~789 players).
+The absolute imbalance is modest and unlikely to materially bias retention estimates, but would warrant investigation into the randomization mechanism in a production setting.

-While the absolute imbalance is modest and unlikely to materially bias the retention estimates, an SRM of this kind would trigger an investigation into the randomization mechanism in a production setting before results are acted upon.
+Post-hoc MDE calculation confirms the experiment was sensitive enough to detect differences as small as 0.74 pp (3.9% relative lift) at α = 0.05 and 80% power.
+The non-significant 1-day retention result (p = 0.074) should therefore be interpreted as a genuine null effect rather than a power limitation.
+The experiment had sufficient sensitivity to detect effects smaller than those observed.

 ## Tools & Methods